-Since donning Dodger blue in 2014, the power-hitting infielder has given crowds at Chavez Ravine plenty to cheer about—four All-Star game appearances and three Octobers of playoff heroics, including a pivotal role in the team’s 2017 and 2018 World Series runs.
+Since donning Dodger blue in 2014, the power-hitting infielder has given crowds at Chavez Ravine plenty to cheer about, including starting the 2017 All-Star Game, being named NLCS Co-MVP in 2017, and three Octobers of playoff heroics, including a pivotal role in the team’s 2017 and 2018 World Series runs.
 With his exciting defense and charisma to boot, it’s no wonder so many people love J.T.
 It’s also no surprise that the Dodgers inked him for a four-year deal in 2016.

 For lower-key local adventures, the Turners hit the hiking trails of Runyon Canyon with their dog.
 They go early in the day to maximize their quality time together by minimizing the number of other hikers who recognize them.
 "It’s still not very easy for me to hide," Turner says, admitting that his signature locks usually give him away.
 "Everywhere I go, people come up to me and ask for pictures and autographs.
 It’s certainly nice to be loved."